Karoqnq/bite_spring2024_is/h3-web.md

 - Send security directives to clients
 - An automated process to verify the effectiveness of the configurations and settings in all environments

-#### Example of an attack >
-- The application server comes with sample applications not removed from the production server.
-These sample applications have known security flaws attackers use to compromise the server.
-Suppose one of these applications is the admin console, and default accounts weren't changed.
-In that case, the attacker logs in with default passwords and takes over.

 ### A06:2021-Vulnerable and Outdated Components URL: https://owasp.org/Top10/A06_2021-Vulnerable_and_Outdated_Components/
 #### Vulnerabilities >
 - Not knowledgeable of the versions of all components in use